Can I Bring My Codebook to the Electrician Exam?

 Texas TDLR Journeyman exam

-Texas TDLR exams generally allow you to bring your own physical printed copy of the NEC 2023 with Texas amendments.
-PSI administers the exam at test centers across Texas.
-The book is your reference for the entire 4-hour exam.
+Texas TDLR exams require you to bring your own soft-bound printed copy of the NEC 2023.
+PSI administers the exam at test centers across Texas, and that book is your reference across both timed parts.
+The PSI bulletin lists the standard NEC 2023 as the reference, not a separate Texas amendments document.

 What's typically allowed

-- Your own bound copy of NEC 2023 (printed, not loose pages)
+- Your own soft-bound copy of NEC 2023 (printed, not loose pages)

 - Highlighting and margin notes (brief annotations, formula reminders)